OpenMarket – December 18, 2020

 First off, here’s why moving to 10DLC is so important.
 US carriers will soon no longer allow businesses to message customers on long codes designed for person-to-person (P2P) messaging.
 Businesses will also be required to move traffic from shared short codes.
 Ultimately, this is to protect carriers’ end customers from spam and unwanted traffic.

 Either dedicated short codes or A2P (application-to-person) 10DLC routes are the main alternatives.
 To use 10DLC routes, brands must register themselves and their messaging use cases – and satisfy other vetting requirements.
-That’s where the new 10DLC tool, powered by indigo, comes in.
+That’s where OpenMarket’s 10DLC tool comes in.

 10DLC migration and more